lukasheide/Covid-Forecasting-Tool/README.md

 Consecutively all available RKI-data regarding infection counts, vaccinations, recoveries, etc. are downloaded from CoronaDatenplatform.
 This data is accessed using the public API, preprocessed and then stored in the database.
 Then as the second step, non-corona related data that is needed for data matrix creation to train the ML layer will and later as a secondary input to the ML-Compartmental Model is retrieved, preprocessed and stored in their corresponding tables as follows:

 - ECDC variant data in ecdc_variant_data table
 - DESTATIS mobility data in destatis_mobility_data table
 - OXCGRT policy data in oxcgrt_policy_data table

-LASITHA - STUFF BELOW WILL BE REWRITTEN RIGHT?:
+NOTE about code location(s) & resource files:

-Sqlite DB file is created in [Assets/Data](Assets/Data)
+- Sqlite DB file is created in [Assets/Data](Assets/Data)
+  - DB file is created under the name _covcast.db_ and will be updated to the latest state every time the data pipeline is executed.
-Intermediate data files used during this pipeline run are stored in [Assets/Data/Scraped](Assets/Data/Scraped)
+- **Intermediate** data files used during this pipeline run are stored in [Assets/Data/Scraped](Assets/Data/Scraped)
+  - ECDC variant data will be stored under [Assets/Data/Scraped/ecdc](Assets/Data/Scraped/ecdc) and a new DDMMYY.csv file created at each run of the pipeline and same day multiple runs will rewrite the file of that day.
+  - DESTATIS mobility data will be stored under [Assets/Data/Scraped/destatis](Assets/Data/Scraped/destatis) and a new DDMMYY.csv file created at each run of the pipeline and same day multiple runs will rewrite the file of that day. **NOTE: another .csv file under the name _destatis_base.csv_ will be maintained here due to the 'past 30 days history only' condition is DESTATIS data source.
+Therefore, we are maintaining a seperate file (_destatis_base.csv_) in our remote server to allow ourselves to have a continuous history since 2020/01/01.
+  - OXCGRT weekly policy index data will be stored under [Assets/Data/Scraped/oxcgrt](Assets/Data/Scraped/oxcgrt) and a new DDMMYY.csv file created at each run of the pipeline and same day multiple runs will rewrite the file of that day.
-Pipeline script is located at [Backend/Data/DataManager/data_pipeline.py](Backend/Data/DataManager/data_pipeline.py)
+- Pipeline script is located at [Backend/Data/DataManager/data_pipeline.py](Backend/Data/DataManager/data_pipeline.py)

 #### 2) Matrix Creation Pipeline
 The aim of the matrix creation pipeline is to create the dataset